 On Saturday, May 22, 2010, I followed up on a report of an American Oystercatcher at a few locations in Laguna Beach.
 I tried Crescent Bay first, and was fortunate to find five Oystercatchers on the rocks below the point.
 There were three Black Oystercatchers, while the other two looked pretty good for Americans.

 What are they?

 Black and American Oystercatchers interbreed and their hybrid offspring can be anywhere on a cline from pure Black to pure American.
-Deciding what these birds were required some examination.
-A rating system developed by J. R. Jehl, Jr. is used by ornithologists to determine where on the cline a given bird falls.
-Because there are several genetic variations that are involved, ten different characteristics are judged, nine of them being rated 0 to 4, the belly coloration from 0 to 6.
-A score of 0 to 9 rates as a pure Black Oystercatcher, 30 to 38 as pure American, and everything in between as a hybrid.
+We had to evaluate these birds for purity.
+J. R. Jehl, Jr. developed a rating system used by ornithologists to determine where on the cline a given bird falls.
+Because there are several genetic variations that are involved, we use ten different characteristics to judge the birds.
+Nine of them have a score between 0 and 4.
+The belly coloration goes from 0 to 6.
+A bird with a score of 0 to 9 rates is a pure Black Oystercatcher.
+One scored from 30 to 38 is pure American, and everything in between is a hybrid.